 Florence contemplates Supertubos in a yellow jersey, uniform for the No. 1 ranked surfer in the world.
 “My dream is to win the world title so I’m going to do everything I can to do it.”

 Florence was long considered the most talented surfer in the world, a rare combination of power, creativity and flexibility.
 But since turning pro in 2011 a world title had eluded the Hawaiian.
-In June, Outside Magazine asked: “How can he be the best surfer in the world if he can’t win a world title?”
+Outside Magazine asked: “How can he be the best surfer in the world if he can’t win a world title?”

 Winning the world title in pro surfing is a matter of compiling more points over the course of 11 events, a task that rewards consistency as much as skill.

 “I have worked my whole life towards this.”

 Before Portugal, the tenth event of the year, roughly 2,700 points separated Florence and Gabriel Medina of Brazil.
 A first place finish meant 10,000 points and a clear path to the trophy.
 “I prefer to chase,” Medina said.
 Florence acknowledged: “There is a little bit of tension there.”

 Florence took a more tactical approach to the tour that year and paid close attention to contest strategy.
 So he was ready in Portugal when Medina lost in the third round, giving Florence a mathematical chance to win it all before heading home to Hawaii.
 He clinched the title during the semifinals of the event.